Check out Matt's book!

 Have a great meeting, y'all

-But now we an even bigger need since Coronavirus has taken its toll on the worldwide population.
+But now we an even bigger need since Covid-19 has taken its toll on the worldwide population.
 Millions of office workers and students were sent home with not much more than a statement to "use Teams".
-With so many people now attending online meetings (Microsoft is seeing billions of meeting minutes per month), online meetings are the big unknown for many people around the globe.
+With so many people now attending online meetings (Microsoft is seeing billions of meeting minutes per month)—even with many organizations returning to their physical buildings—online meetings are the big unknown for many people around the globe.

 With that, I decided to make the Definitive Guide to Microsoft Teams concept into a series.
 This next installment covers everything an everyday employee or student would need to know about scheduling, joining, attending, ending, and managing an online meeting in Microsoft Teams.
 Complete with how-to guidance, tips and tricks, and a bunch of best-practice nuggets, you're guaranteed to learn something from this guide.